-- Synthetic nicotine is not new, but more tobacco companies are starting to use it to market tobacco-free or pure or clean nicotine. - Synthetic nicotine comes in a variety of flavors that are proven to attract youth. - Synthetic nicotine has not been through the FDA's required regulatory review and approval processes.
+- Synthetic nicotine is not new, but more tobacco companies are starting to use it to market tobacco-free or pure or clean nicotine.
+It is important to note that synthetic or not, nicotine is nicotine. - Synthetic nicotine comes in a variety of flavors that are proven to attract youth. - Synthetic nicotine has not been through the FDA's required regulatory review and approval processes.